 You can have lots of fun helping your baby discover the world.

-Your baby can’t see very far at birth – his perfect distance is looking at your face when you’re holding him in your arms.
-At first his eyes will only lock onto things for a short time, but soon he’ll look for longer.
-When you talk to him, he may look at you and then look away for a little bit – it doesn’t mean he’s bored, he just needs time to store it all in his brain.
+Your baby can’t see very far at birth – their perfect distance is looking at your face when you’re holding them in your arms.
+At first your baby's eyes will only lock onto things for a short time, but soon they will look for longer.
+When you talk to them, they may look at you and then look away for a little bit – it doesn’t mean they're bored, they just needs time to store it all in their brain.

 Skin to Skin

 Skin to skin means having your baby on you, their skin next to your skin.
 You can do this straight after the baby has been born regardless of the type of delivery you have had; even if you have had a caesarean section this should be made possible.
 Skin to skin has plenty of benefits; not only does it help for you (and your partner) to bond with your baby but it also helps to keep them warm which is really important just after they have been born.
 It can also help to regulate the baby’s heart rate, breathing rate and blood sugars.
 Additionally, it helps to promote successful breastfeeding.

 If your baby is in the neonatal unit, ask the nurse about trying some skin to skin contact, they will be able to support you to do this.

 Skin to skin is important longer term also; evidence shows that babies who have lots of skin to skin contact in the first year of life have improved physical growth and development particularly if they were born at a low birth weight.

 Talk to me